lucasjoliveau/doc/en/applications/sales/point_of_sale/pricing/discounts.md

 ### Create a pricelist

-By default, Odoo has a _Public Pricelist_ configured.
+By default, Konvergo ERP has a _Public Pricelist_ configured.
 To create more, go to Point of Sale ‣ Products ‣ Pricelists.
 Then click on create.

 When creating a pricelist, you can set several criteria to use a specific